 Alpha wolves, leaders of the pack, usually display a lower-pitched howl and will sound off more frequently than those with a more subservient social standing [source: Feldhamer et al].
 Pups also practice howling as they mature, mimicking those of adult wolves [source: Harrington].
 Lone wolves, however, may not howl as much to keep their whereabouts hidden from potential predators, since they don't have the added protection of a pack [source: Feldhamer et al].

 As you can see, these primitive animals have an extensive vocabulary to express themselves.
-To learn more about their language, visit the links on the next page.
+To learn more about their language, visit the links below.

 Related HowStuffWorks Articles